The total absolute curvature of submanifolds with singularities: Proof of Theorems A and B

 holds.
 This contradicts \eqref{eq:min1}.
 Hence, $\Omega \cap f(M^n)^c$ is empty.
 As a result, $f(M^n)$ coincides with $\Omega$. \end{proof}

-Finally, we prove Theorem \ref{thm:intro2}.
+Finally, we prove Theorem~\ref{thm:intro2}.

-\begin{proof}[Proof of Theorem \ref{thm:intro2}] First, we assume that the total absolute curvature $\tau(M^n,f)$ is equal to $2$.
-By Theorem \ref{thm:intro1}, $M^n$ is homeomorphic to an $n$-sphere.
-Since the singular set $\Sigma_f$ is not empty and consists of singular points of the first kind, $\bar{f}:\Sigma_f \to \R^{n+r}$ is an immersion.
-Thus, Fact \ref{fa:CL}-$(1)$ yields that the total absolute curvature of $\bar{f}$ is greater than or equal to $2$.
-Therefore, we have
+\begin{proof}[Proof of Theorem~\ref{thm:intro2}] First, we assume that the total absolute curvature $\tau(M^n,f)$ is equal to $2$.
+By Theorem~\ref{thm:intro1}, $M^n$ is homeomorphic to an $n$-sphere.
+Since $\Sigma_f$ is non-empty and consists only of singular points of the first kind, $\bar f:\Sigma_f\to\R^{n+r}$ is an immersion (cf.\ Remark~\ref{re:bar-f}).
+Hence we can apply the original Chern--Lashof theorem (Fact~\ref{fa:CL}) to $\bar f$.
+Thus, Fact~\ref{fa:CL}-$(1)$ yields that the total absolute curvature of $\bar{f}$ is greater than or equal to $2$.
+Since $\tau(M^n,f) = 2$, we have